eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 feature files
 " folder [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/tree/develop/src/test/resources/features).

-Each feature file is named based on the folder it is contained in, which aligns with the respective user story.
-These files include the relevant test cases to be executed, the expected outcomes, and any prerequisites or assumptions.
+There are two main categories: iOS and Android.
+Each category has several parent folders named after the respective user stories.
+Inside each of these folders, you will find feature files that contain the corresponding set of test cases.

 ## Running the tests